karthik-siru/NASM-and-MIPS/README.md

       Example :

-         No pain , No gain .... substring to be removed - 'in' Output :  No pa , No gain
+         No pain , No gain .... substring to be removed - 'in' Output :  No pa , No ga

       [Source-code](https://github.com/karthik-siru/NASM/blob/main/set5/mod2.asm)